Corporation Tax Explained

 You’ll pay more in income rather than corporation tax

-The second reason for the mass exodus to limited company status is the fact that corporation tax (at a rate of 19%) is actually less than income tax (from 20% to 45% depending on the band) and is set to reduce even further in 2020 to 17%.
+The second reason for the mass exodus to limited company status is the fact that corporation tax (ranging from 19% to 25%) is often lower than income tax (which ranges from 20% to 45% depending on the band).
+The main rate of corporation tax is 25% for the financial year which began on 1 April 2024 (previously 25% in the financial year - 1 April 2023).

 So, it makes perfect sense to opt for corporation tax for many landlords.
 This includes those property types who enjoy the challenge of a renovation property, which they then go on to sell, for instance.
 They will pay less tax via a limited company (particularly if they’re already paying a higher rate of tax i.e. they are classed in the second or first highest tax band).